ahmedmagds/WhatsGNU/README.md

 2. [_Pseudomonas aeruginosa_](https://drive.google.com/drive/folders/1bZtgzMQWvRnrZ33aq6RAECOZKYSCKylA?usp=sharing) Version: 01/27/2019 (compressed 14,475,742 proteins in 2329 genomes to 872,836).
 3. [_Staphylococcus aureus_](https://drive.google.com/drive/folders/1cusXLqOEa2K3XhnCstuuWWVcPhI9deth?usp=sharing) Version: 01/21/2019 (compressed 22,738,456 proteins in 8524 genomes to 565,843).<br/>

 These three databases contain all available annotated genomes for the species from GenBank as per version day.
+To know the genomes included in each database, download [List of Genomes included](https://drive.google.com/file/d/1zJoxYznrsUjrXs5lwSU_lg0o6r8KfSWq/view?usp=sharing).
 The databases for these 3 organisms will be updated 3 times per year to include new sequenced genomes.

 ## Dependencies
 [Python3.x](https://www.python.org/downloads/)<br/>